 The second tag in a valid DMARC record must be the ‘p’ or policy tag.
 The ‘p’ tag allows the sending domain to define how a receiver should treat messages purporting to be from this domain (and its subdomains) that fail authentication.
 It can take one of three values:

 The only other value that generally needs to be included in every DMARC record is the ‘rua’ tag.
-The ‘rua’ tag contains a comma-separated list of mailto URIs that define where receivers should send aggregate reports.
+The ‘rua’ tag contains a comma-separated list of mail-to URLs that define where receivers should send aggregate reports.

-Without aggregate reports, the domain owner is blind.
+Without aggregate reports, you’re flying blind.
 Moving to a ‘p=quarantine’ or ‘p=reject’ level becomes very unsafe because legitimate email may be unknowingly blocked.
-So while including a ‘rua’ tag is not mandatory from a specification perspective, it’s a very bad idea to leave it out.
+While including a ‘rua’ tag is not mandatory from a specification perspective, we recommend always including it.

 For most DMARC records, these values are all you need.
 A typical TXT record might look like this, where the email address in the rua is replaced with the reporting address for your domain:

 v=DMARC1; p=reject; rua=mailto:email@example.com